CleanroomMC/cleanroom-website/docs/groovy-script/mods/prodigytech/explosion_furnace.md

     output(Collection<ItemStack>)
     ```

 - `int`.
-Sets the power used by this recipe..
+Sets the power used by this recipe.
 Requires greater than or equal to 1.
 (Default `0`).

     ```groovy:no-line-numbers
     power(int)
     ```

 - `int`.
-Sets the number of input items that can be converted with 1 reagent..
+Sets the number of input items that can be converted with 1 reagent.
 Requires greater than or equal to 1.
 (Default `0`).

     ```groovy:no-line-numbers
     craftPerReagent(int)